joannahuba/Covid-19-Analysis-Sweden/README.txt

           Cumulative_cases-number of cumulative cases since the begining of pandemic New_deaths-number of deaths since last report
           Cumulative_deaths-number of deaths since the beginig of the pandemic

+### How to run
+1. install all tools and requirements
+2. run bash script scripts/save_show_plots.sh with argument this script will show all the plots if you call it with -d/--display or save all the plots if you call it with -s/--save

+### tools & requirements
+python 3.12
+argparse
+matplotlib
+matplotlib.animation
+matplotlib.dates
+matplotlib.pyplot
+matplotlib.ticker
+os
+pandas
+plotly.graph_objects
+plotly.io
+plot_utils
+pycountry
+pycountry_convert